 - Recycling in multi-unit dwellings (apartment buildings, condos, or townhomes) is required by law.

-- A good recycling program can cut costs by requiring fewer trash pickup and reducing taxes and fees on garbage service.
-Recycling is tax free.
+- A good recycling program can cut costs by requiring fewer trash pickups.
+It can also reduce taxes and fees on garbage service.

 A successful recycling program involves more than putting out carts and dumpsters.
 These tips will help you create a successful program and engage your tenants.